ShaifArfan/react-todo-app/README.md

 ### Q: How can i get started?

-You can get started by following the `YouTube tutorial` of this project.
+You can get started by following the [YouTube tutorial](https://youtu.be/W0Uf_xu350k) of this project.
 Here is the full tutorial video link: [coming soon].

 ### Q: What i need to start the project?

-Just open your favorite code editor and follow along with the `YouTube Tutorial`.
+Just open your favorite code editor and follow along with the [YouTube tutorial](https://youtu.be/W0Uf_xu350k).

 ### Q: Who the project is for?